mattfsourcecode/three-strike-knockout/README.md

 I am suggesting using Chrome to run this app.
 Other browsers are having difficulty rendering the SVG sprites.

-First try playing a few times using the default configuration (i.e. just click the “Start” button without changing anything).
-Get a feel for the game, and then start choosing some different parameters.
+First try playing a few times using the default configuration (i.e. just click the “Start” button without adjusting anything).
+Get a feel for the game, and then toggle some different parameters.

-*NOTE: This application was developed on a 13-inch MacBook Pro.
-Responsiveness attributes were programmed such that the application is assumed to be cross-device compatible, however, it has not been tested on any other screen sizes or operating systems so there may be some responsiveness bugs on non-13-inch-Macbook-Pro devices.*
+*NOTE: This app was developed on a 13-inch MacBook Pro.
+Responsiveness attributes were programmed such that it is assumed that the app is cross-device compatible, however, it has not been tested on any other screen sizes or operating systems so there may be some responsiveness bugs on non-13-inch-Macbook-Pro devices.*

 ## There are three main views within the app that will ideally look like this: